thirdweb-dev/js/.changeset/late-experts-flow.md

 "@thirdweb-dev/wallets": patch
 ---

-[Wallet] Rename Connector to WagmiConnector
+[Wallet] Rename Connector to WagmiConnector and TWConnector to Connector